Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Experiments

 \paragraph{Case Study 1: Design of Metasurfaces for Wideband Scattering in Photonics.} This study considers photonic metasurfaces engineered to control an optical wavefront via subwavelength geometric patterning.
 The selected metasurface is a periodic structure with a supercell formed by \(16 \times 16\) cylindrical rods with arbitrary radii (larger than a minimum value assigned by fabrication limitations) located in a regular grid, as shown in Figure~\ref{fig:metasurface} (a).
 This results in an excessive number \((256)\) of design parameters for the radii of the rods.
 To reduce this number, we use a Fourier like parameterization of the pillar radius profile over the in plane coordinates \((x,y)\) of a unit cell with periods \((\mathrm{period}_x,\mathrm{period}_y)\).
 Writing \(\omega_x = \tfrac{2\pi}{\mathrm{period}_x}\) and \(\omega_y = \tfrac{2\pi}{\mathrm{period}_y}\), a representative truncated expansion is

-where the amplitudes \(\{A_\ell\}\) and base scale \(r_0\) are components of \(\theta\).
-Together with additional layout parameters (for example unit cell period, aspect controls, and thickness) these coefficients define the super cell geometry from which the scattering spectrum \(H(\lambda;\theta)\) is generated by a full wave electromagnetic solver (see Figure~\ref{fig:metasurface} (b) for a visualization).
+where $(u,v)$ denote the in-plane spatial coordinates of the unit cell, and the amplitudes \(\{A_\ell\}\) and base scale \(r_0\) are components of the design vector \(\boldsymbol{c} \in \mathcal{X}\).
+Together with additional layout parameters (for example unit cell period, aspect controls, and thickness) these coefficients define the super cell geometry from which the scattering spectrum \(H(\lambda;x)\) is generated by a full wave electromagnetic solver (see Figure~\ref{fig:metasurface} (b) for a visualization).
 This parameterization is based on the recently demonstrated GiBS framework, which represents the entire device geometry using a compact set of coefficients from smooth parametric bases (for example Fourier or Chebyshev) \citep{marzban2025gibs}.
 This input side representation drastically compresses the design space for full-wave optimization methods such as Bayesian optimization.

 The goal of the inverse design is to find these geometrical parameters that define the shape of the metasurface with the best response.
-Each candidate design \(\theta \in \Theta \subset \mathbb{R}^{14}\) specifies a set of geometric coefficients that modulate a periodic array of nano pillars as shown in Figure~\ref{fig:metasurface}, producing a scattering spectrum \(H(\lambda;\theta)\) over a dense grid of wavelengths.
-Our target response is a broadband highly efficient uniform scattering spectrum; accordingly, we define the loss at design \(\theta\) as
+Each candidate design \(x \in \mathcal{X} \subset \mathbb{R}^{14}\) specifies a set of geometric coefficients that modulate a periodic array of nano pillars as shown in Figure~\ref{fig:metasurface}, producing a scattering spectrum \(H(\lambda;x)\) over a dense grid of wavelengths.
+Our target response is a broadband highly efficient uniform scattering spectrum; accordingly, we define the loss at design \(x\) as